A Community of Faith in the Jupiter, Tequesta and Hobe Sound Area

 Wednesday Bible Study with the Rector - This morning Bible study explores Holy Scripture and the tradition of the Church through discussion and presentation.
 It enriches our Christian experience by using the wealth of sources found in the bible.
 We take turns reading the passages and then discussing them, including their history, geography and theological interpretations through the ages.

-Episcopal 101- Are you new to the Episcopal tradition?
+The Episcopal Way- Are you new to the Episcopal tradition?
 Or even new to the Christian tradition?
 Then episcopal 101 might be just right for you.
 This course is taught each fall and spring on three consecutive Sundays.
-Its purpose is to give a brief overview of our tradition and history, plus information about Good Shepherd (and a tour of the facilities as well).
+Its purpose is to give a brief overview of our tradition and history, plus prepares adults for either confirmation or reception.
 Everyone is welcome to attend, whether you are a Newcomer or a long-time member, if you have some questions or want to learn a bit more.

 Parish Library - The Parish Library provides resources for parish members who seek a greater knowledge of religion and our Episcopal faith.
 It also provides reading for entertainment as well as enlightenment.
 The library contains books that cover spiritual, historical and a wide variety of contemporary subjects (and novels).
 Books from some sections may be checked out.
 Instructions are listed in the library.
 The library is open on Sunday mornings and during weekly office hours unless there is a meeting in progress.

 Call ahead if coming over during the week (746-4674).